-- 4. On campus practicum students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the practicum by (1) a doctoral student supervisor who is under the supervision of a counseling program faculty member, or (2) a CCSC clinical staff person.
+On campus practicum students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the practicum by (1) a doctoral student supervisor who is under the supervision of a counseling program faculty member, or (2) a CCSC clinical staff person.
 Off campus students receive supervision from their site supervisor.
-School counseling students have 1 hour of weekly clinical supervision at their school site. - 5.
+School counseling students have 1 hour of weekly clinical supervision at their school site.

 All practicum students participate in an average of 11⁄2 hours per week of group supervision on a regular schedule throughout the practicum.
 Group supervision must be provided by counseling faculty.
-Group supervision of practicum and internship students should not exceed a 1:6 faculty: student ratio.
-School counseling practicum students receive 11⁄2 hour supervision weekly by faculty. - 6.

 Supervision of on-campus Foggy Bottom students' practicum includes program-appropriate recordings and/or live evaluation of students' interactions with clients.
-Rehabilitation counseling on-line students and
+Rehabilitation counseling on-line students and School counseling students participate in 1-hour supervision with on-site supervisor weekly.

-- School counseling students participate in 1-hour supervision with 1 site supervisors weekly. - 7.
-Written supervision agreements define the roles and responsibilities of the faculty supervisor, doctoral supervisor, site supervisor, and student during practicum.
+Written supervision agreements define the roles and responsibilities of the faculty supervisor, doctoral supervisor, site supervisor, and student during practicum and internship.